camerond/windoze/source/_documentation.markdown

   // additional classes/IDs for container (selector string)
   container: '',

-  // relocate any .wdz-modal element to the end of the <body> on initialization
+  // relocate the matching .wdz-modal element to the end of the <body>
+  // upon initialization
   relocate_modals: true,

   // delegate trigger event (selector string)